TheArchitectDev/Architect.Identities/README.md

 - Contains a unique application instance ID in its middle 11 bits (see [ApplicationInstanceIdSource](#application-instance-id-sources)), allowing applications to generate unique IDs simultaneously.
 - Contains a counter value in its last 10 bits, allowing multiple IDs to be generated during a single millisecond.
 - Can represent timestamps beyond the year 2150.
-- The epoch can be changed, allowing future applications to have the same number of years of capacity.
+- The epoch can be changed, allowing future applications to start with the same number of years of capacity.
 - The bit distribution can be tweaked, allowing a custom balance between years of capacity, number of applications, and IDs per millisecond.

 #### Clock Synchronization

 Because a Fluid contains a time component, it relies on the host system's clock.
 This would introduce the risk of collisions if the clock were to be adjusted backwards.
-To counter this, the generator will allow the clock to catch up if necessary (i.e. if the last generated value has a timestamp _greater_ than the current timestamp), by up to several seconds.
+To counter this, the generator will allow the clock to catch up if necessary (i.e. if the last generated value had a timestamp _greater_ than the current timestamp), by up to several seconds.
 However, the host system is responsible for keeping potential clock adjustments under a few seconds.
 This is generally achieved by **having the system clock synchronized using the Network Time Protocol (NTP)**, which is a recommended practice in general.
 (Note that the timestamps are based on UTC, so daylight savings adjustments are a non-issue.)

 #### Collision Resistance